MetaR-Languages/MetaR-Languages.github.io/MetaR/README.md

 ## Source code
-MetaR is available on its [GitHub repository](https://github.com/manuelesimi/MetaR).
+MetaR is available on [GitHub](https://github.com/manuelesimi/MetaR).

 MetaR is currently in active development: please use the GitHub issue tracker to file enhancement requests and bug fixing.